aanxieee/TRYMATE---your_financialAI/README.md

 # TRYMATE---your_financialAI
-Try Made - Web Application
+Try MaTE - Web Application
 A web application powered by AI to help users with Digital Marketing and Stock Analysis.
 The platform uses generative AI models for real-time digital marketing insights and stock market predictions.

 Features